 A headless content management system is a back-end only content management system built as a content repository that makes content accessible via an API for display anywhere.
 The term “headless” comes from the concept of chopping the “head” (the front end, i.e. the reports) off the “body” (the back end, i.e. the data repository).
 A headless system does not care about how and where your data gets delivered.
 It has only one focus: storing and delivering structured content and allowing people to collaborate.

-Headless architecture, a natural evolution of the digital transformation technologies, is a fairly new architecture style that is gradually being adopted in most of the new technology-driven companies.
+Headless architecture, a natural evolution of the digital transformation technologies, is a fairly new architectural style that is gradually being adopted in most of the new technology-driven companies.
 Headless technology effectively means wrapping up all the business logic and functionalities in a set of APIs, which are powered by the specialized backends and make them available so that any front-end channel can hook into these APIs and provide the customer experience desired for that channel.

 So when a new set of regulations comes into play, you don’t have to invent an entirely new pipeline.
 And you don’t get the outsourced providers licking their lips as though you are a spring lamb just coming into season.